dummifiedme/TheNotebook/NotesVault/Sub-Categorization of SC-STs.md

 Q: What are the reasons behind Scheduled Castes remaining without any sub-category?
 A:
+> In EV Chinnaiah Case in 2005
-> In EV Chinna"all SCs can and must collectively enjoy the benefits of reservation regardless of inter-se inequality"
+> "all SCs can and must collectively enjoy the benefits of reservation regardless of inter-se inequality" SInce, its not based on educational, economic or other backward